Depending on individual need and availability, the following types of assistance may be accessible:

 Mom's n' Tots Camp for moms and their children up to the age of 7,

 e.
-Christmas assistance in the form of a Food Hamper for families and a
+Christmas assistance in the form of a Food Hamper or gift card for families

 To access assistance in Owen Sound, you need to have an appointment with one of our In-take Workers.
 You can make an appointment in person or by calling the Office.